ryan-wong/personal-notes/tarotcards.md

 #Wands
 - fire, doing ,action, passion, clubs
+- fitness people, sales, sports, teaching, coaching
+- not good at 9-5 job
+- no sympathy people

 ##1
 - big thrusting ahead, self creation, fertilality, move within year, change, travel over water, leave past behind, lots of action, growth, thought into actions
+- idea translated into action
+- impatient to see results
+- initializing action for travel, new venture, some physical goal
+- ignore planning to rush goal
+- push ahead for your financial plans, risk taking may apply to you now
+- have sufficent energy to to imbrace life fully

+###Reveresed
+- full understanding of project before starting it
+- drain by other projects before you can start neew one
+- defer plans until completed current projects
+- financial delays
+- hyperactive ,restless, impatient to others
+-  energy to scattered

 ##2
 - preperation have been made, idea of harvest, searching, giver, has wisdom and ready to go
+- mostly about home or work, deciding to move ahead or remain
+- if about finances, you are asking if you can afford to move forward now

+###Reversed
+- prolonged indecision
+- can't move forwad until you pay off debt

 ##3
 - ripe ideas from past, future time, see whats left in future, right whats in past
 - plans been made and happening, experienced, knows how ot walk next step
+- travel or progress of plans

+###Reversed
+- time to change home or work environment and spend more time at home
+- fustrated with slow progress

 ##4
 - establish home, well deserve success, celebration, if page of wand cop waiting